 From 1988-1991, Mosko was vice president and station manager of Philadelphia's WPHL-TV.
 There, he managed the station's day-to-day operations and was involved in long-term strategic planning.
 Previously, from 1983-87, he was general sales manager for that city's WTAF-TV.
 Additionally, for four years, Mosko served at NBC affiliate WMAR-TV in Baltimore, his hometown, first as an account executive and then as local sales manager.

 Mosko was named Executive of the Year by the Caucus for Producers, Writers & Directors in 2014.
 He was inducted into the Broadcasting & Cable Hall of Fame in 2005.
 Under his leadership, SPT was honored with the Special Recognition Award at the 2004 Sony Corporation Global Top Meeting in Tokyo, in recognition of the group's outstanding fiscal achievements, including record revenues and earnings.
 Previously, his considerable work for the studio garnered him the distinction in 2001 of being chosen by Electronic Media magazine (now TelevisionWeek) as one of the television industry's annual "12 to Watch" most impactful executives.
 In 2003, he was named to Entertainment Weekly's 14th Annual Power List, ranking #39 among entertainment industry executives.

-Mosko is on the Emeritus Board of the Southern California Junior Achievement, the board of directors for the Ad Council, the board of directors of the Game Show Network, the executive board of UCLA School of Theater, Film and Television and the executive committee of the Academy of Television Arts & Sciences (ATAS), member of the Los Angeles Board of Governors for the Paley Center for Media and the board of directors for Loyola Marymount University, Los Angeles.
-Formerly, he was the Chairman of the Academy of Television Arts & Sciences Foundation, and on the board of Viewpoint School.
+Mosko is on the Emeritus Board of the Southern California Junior Achievement, the board of directors for the Ad Council, the board of directors of the Game Show Network, the executive board of UCLA School of Theater, Film and Television, the executive committee of the Academy of Television Arts & Sciences (ATAS), member of the Los Angeles Board of Governors for the Paley Center for Media and the board of directors for Loyola Marymount University, Los Angeles.
+Formerly, he was the Chairman of the Academy of Television Arts & Sciences Foundation and on the board of Viewpoint School.
 In 2000, he was chairman of the National Association of Television Program Executives (NATPE).
-While working in Philadelphia, he was president of the Philadelphia Ad Club, on the board of the National Academy of Television Arts & Sciences (NATAS) and a member of the Philadelphia Police Department's Drug Advisory Council.
+While working in Philadelphia, he was president of the Philadelphia Ad Club, and a member of the Philadelphia Police Department's Drug Advisory Council.